nolanlawson/pouchdb-electron/README.md

 ## Installation

-To use PouchDB in your Atom Shell app, just download [pouchdb.js](http://pouchdb.com/guides/setup-pouchdb.html) and include it in your `index.html`:
+To use PouchDB in your Electron app, just download [pouchdb.js](http://pouchdb.com/guides/setup-pouchdb.html) and include it in your `index.html`:

 ```html
 <script src="path/to/pouchdb.js"></script>